yhuang912/idris2-tutorial/src/Tutorial/IO.md

 inspect the type of `(>>=)`, we get two results as two operators with this name are in scope.
-If we only want the REPL to print the type of our custom *bind* operator, is is sufficient to prefix it with `IO`, although we could also prefix it with its full namespace:
+If we only want the REPL to print the type of our custom *bind* operator, it is sufficient to prefix it with `IO`, although we could also prefix it with its full namespace:

 ```repl